hyva-themes/magento2-hyva-admin/doc/2. API Reference/Grid XML Reference/grid > navigation/grid > navigation > filters/grid > navigation > filters > filter.md

 A `filter` element enables (or disables) filtering for a column.

-Unless a filter is configured specifically, a column is not filterable.
+Unless a filter is configured explicitly, a column is not filterable.

 ```markup